tucats/ego/LANGUAGE.md

 This reads the contents of the "mydata.txt" file, and then writes it to the "newdata.txt" file, in its entirety.

 ## json <a name="json"></a>

 The `json` package is used to convert an _Ego_ data value into equivalent JSON expressed as a string value, or convert a JSON string to a comparable _ego_ data value.

 ### json.Marshal(v)

 The `Marshal` function converts a value into a JSON string expression, which is the function result.
 Note that unlike its _Go_ counterpart, the `json` package automatically converts the value expression to a string as the result.

     a := { name: "Tom", age: 44 }
-    s := json.Marhsal(a)
+    s := json.Marshal(a)

 This results in `s` containing the value "{ \"name\":\"Tom\", \"age\": 44}".
 This value can be passed as the body of a rest request, for example, to send an instance of this structure to the REST service.

 ### json.MarshalIndented(v)

 The `MarshalIndented` function converts a value into a JSON string expression, which is the function result.
 Note that unlike its _Go_ counterpart, the `json` package automatically converts the value expression to a string as the result.
-The `MarhsalIndent` function differs from the standard `Marshal` function in that it provides indentation automatically to make the JSON string more readable.
+The `MarshalIndent` function differs from the standard `Marshal` function in that it provides indentation automatically to make the JSON string more readable.

     a := { name: "Tom", age: 44 }
-    s := json.Marhsal(a)
+    s := json.Marshal(a)

 This results in `s` containing the value

     {
         "name" : "Tom",
         "age" : 44
     }

 ### json.UnMarshal(string)

 Given a JSON string expression, this creates the equivalent JSON object value.
 This may be a scalar type (int, string, float) or it may be an array or structure, or a combination of them.
 You do not have to provide a model of the data type; the `UnMarshal` function creates